GPUOpen-Tools/radeon_developer_panel/docs/source/index.rst

 that only one application is started while using the feature so blocking applications, such as launchers that run before another application starts, can be useful.

+The panel maintains a list of default applications that are blocked on either Windows or Linux.
+This list can be viewed from the **Blocked applications** subtab on the **System** tab which will appear once a local or remote connection has been established.
-The panel has a default list of applications that are blocked.
-Applications can be added or removed from the list by selecting the **Blocked applications** subtab on the **System** tab then clicking one of the buttons below the list of process names.
+Applications can be added or removed from the list by clicking one of the buttons below the list of process names.
 When editing or removing entries, first select the process name from the list then click the edit or remove button.
 The list can also be restored to the default set of blocked applications.
 Right clicking on a process name in the